riganti/dotvvm-samples-aws-webforms/tutorials/07-switch-web-app-to-new-dotnet.md

     ```

     > This project file references only the necessary NuGet packages and contains instructions to handle the DotVVM-related files.

+1. Right-click on the `Altairis.VtipBaze.WebCore` project and select **Reload project**.

+1. Set it again as the startup project.

 1. If you try to compile the project, there will still be several errors.